-Your report also breaks down your 85+ optimal foods in 16 different categories, advising you of which meats, fats, vegetables, and fruits to eat, so making your weekly shopping list has never been easier.
+We also liked that our report listed 85+ optimal foods in 16 different categories, advising you of which meats, fats, vegetables, and fruits to eat.
+It’s very personalized and tells you exactly what your body needs.

 GenoPalate’s nutritional DNA test assesses your sensitivity towards caffeine, alcohol, gluten, and lactose, so you can see if you’re intolerant or need to tailor your diet to avoid these foods.

 Alongside personalized nutrition advice, our researcher could see whether they’re a carrier of gene variants that can affect diet, for example, the FTO gene.

 If you’ve already taken a 23andMe or Ancestry DNA test in the past, you can upload your raw data and link it to your GenoPalate report, which means results take just 3-5 days.
 Otherwise, you get a kit sent to your home with a saliva swab.
 Our results took around 6 weeks.

 You can also upgrade and get personalized recipes which are calculated based on your macronutrient needs and weightloss goals.
 There is a charge for this service, though.